 The values you design can be thought of as behaviour guidelines that hold for all situations – expected and unexpected, familiar and unfamiliar.
 There are many styles and approaches to writing value statements, but what’s vital is that they authentically fit the organization, outline its aspirations, and guide its behaviour from moment to moment.

-The next step is to use those values as a foundation to building a strong, effective culture.
+The next step is to use those values as a foundation for building a strong, effective culture.

 There are two main drivers behind culture: defined elements, which you have direct control over, and organic ones, which you can influence but will develop on their own.